JW-1211/G03Final/README.md

 ## Vocabulary

-1.**Word List Check** – Review vocabulary by parts of speech.
+- **Word List Check** – Review vocabulary by parts of speech.
-2.**Word in Context** – See how each word is used in a real passage.
+- **Word in Context** – See how each word is used in a real passage.
-3.**Listen & Repeat** – Practice pronunciation by listening to each word.
+- **Listen & Repeat** – Practice pronunciation by listening to each word.
-4.**Quiz Time** – Test your understanding with a multiple-choice quiz (choose the correct Korean meaning).
+- **Quiz Time** – Test your understanding with a multiple-choice quiz (choose the correct Korean meaning).

 Let’s build your vocabulary step by step!